-expecting results attribution can't deliver!
-Don't just take it from us.
-SiriusDecisions recognizes the allure of attribution as an omniscient oracle and warns marketers not to get sucked into the hype.
+Deloitte recognizes the allure of attribution as an omniscient oracle and warns marketers not to get sucked into the hype.
 Promoting attribution as a magical elixir that will fix all your marketing problems masks it's intrinsic shortcomings.

 The reality is that attribution doesn't assess results in terms of business goals and fails to account for the impact of multiple variables.
-It works best for answering specific questions around Demand Generation, so don't ask it to do something it wasn't built to support.
-Understand the limitations, and use it to answer the right kind of questions.
-(Don't worry, we'll get into that more in the next chapter!)
+It works best for answering specific questions around demand generation, so don't ask it to do something it wasn't built to support.
+Understand the limitations and use it to answer the right kind of questions.
+(Don't worry, we'll get into that more in the next chapter.)